A signature coaching program is essential to establishing your brand and attracting clients. But where do you start?

 - What is causing them stress and frustration?

-- What are they struggling with on a daily basis?
+- What are they struggling with daily?

 For our mid-career professional example, their pain points might include feeling unfulfilled in their current job, not knowing what they want to do next, feeling like they’re not making progress in their career, or struggling with work-life balance.